erwin1234777/leviathan/README.md

 - Emotes that you post in chat
 - Amount of times you used the commands (analytics)
 - The guild ID for moderation log purposes to prevent api abuse(constantly kicking/adding bot)
+- Messages WITHOUT content(i only store the fact that you sent a message, not what it has), for analytic commands
+- Join/Leave notifications

 Remove permission Administrator if you wish, or leave it as is.
 Administrator is NOT required, though you wont have any permission problems with the bot